You-Gao/Blog/mainpages/life.md

 categories:       blog
 date:             2024-07-14
 description:  >-
-  the thoughts i hope have originality
+    Thoughts about life, written in the hope they carry some originality.
 lang:             en
 last_modified_at: 2024-07-14
 layout:           style